litesql/mqtt/README.md

 # sqlite-mqtt
-SQLite Extension to integrate with MQTT servers
+SQLite Extension to integrate with MQTT servers.

 ## Installation